iliakan/javascript-book/en/01-basics/04-mastering-data-types/04-array.md

 alert(last)
 [/js]

-Note how javascript allows complex syntax like: `reverse()[0]` - to call a method and then take an element of resulting array.
+Note how JavaScript allows complex syntax like: `reverse()[0]` - to call a method and then take an element of resulting array.

 Actually, you can compose longer calls, like `reverse()[0][1]()[5]...`, language syntax allows that.